Research | Open | Published:

 By using Mawhin’s continuation theorem in the coincidence degree theory, some criteria for guaranteeing the existence of periodic solutions for prescribed mean curvature Rayleigh equation with a deviating argument are provided.

-- prescribed mean curvature Rayleigh equation
+Consider the prescribed mean curvature Rayleigh equation

 where are T-periodic, and are T-periodic in the first argument, is a constant.